cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 Notably, the scale for *Spiritfarer* is done via a marginal increase in difficulty, rather than quantity.
-Instead of requiring players to produce more of one type of resource, like we saw in Factorio, they must manufacture new types of resources using a slightly harder variant of a minigame.
+Instead of requiring players to produce more of one type of resource, like we saw in *Factorio*, they must manufacture new types of resources using a slightly harder variant of a minigame.

 For example, going back to the Sawmill, the type of wood you first find, Maple, is easiest to saw, requiring only one or two precise movements from the player.
-However, the later types of wood, like Oak or Ash, require the player to cut the wood more precisely.
+However, the later types of wood, like Oak or Ash, require the player to cut the wood more acutely.

 Thanks to the variable yield mechanic discussed above, the player will always get *some* output, but they will be motivated to continue honing their skills at